qiuxihuang/relativeLRs/README.md

 ```
 2_pp_ap_lrs.R
 ```
-R function used to calculate penalized power, adjusted power, and likelihood ratios
+R function used to calculate penalized power, adjusted power, and likelihood ratios.
 ```
 3_compile_rslts.R
 ```
-R code used to compile all simulation results
+R code used to compile all simulation results.
+Nominal level is set at 0.1.
 ```
 3_write_scenarios.R
 ```
-R code used to summarizing all considered scenarios in a table
+R code used to summarizing all considered scenarios in a table.
 ```
 4_for_plots.R
 ```
-R code used to prepare simulation results for making plots
+R code used to prepare simulation results for making plots.
 ```
 5_gen_plots.R
 ```
-R code used to present simulation results in plots
+R code used to present simulation results in plots.
 ```

 ### Sample size calculation
 0_gen_meta.R
 ```
-R function used to generate data of meta-analyses of randomized trials using Copas and Shi's model
+R function used to generate data of meta-analyses of randomized trials using Copas and Shi's model.
 ```
 0_tnf.R
 ```
-R function used to perform the trim-and-fill test
+R function used to perform the trim-and-fill test.
 ```
 0_skewtest.R
 ```
-R function used to perform Lin and Chu's skewness-regression combined test
+R function used to perform Lin and Chu's skewness-regression combined test.
 ```
 1_sim_meta.R
 ```